I want to buy a new camera before taking your course. Which one would you recommend?

 Where do you run your workshops?

 I run my workshops in a number of different venues across Surrey & SW London.
-Currently most of them are held at The Glass Room in Surbiton.
+Currently, most of them are held at The Medicine Garden in Cobham and Applegarth Farm in Grayshott.
 I am always looking for new venues to run my workshops in so if you have any ideas please let me know!

 How much of the workshop is practical?

-In the beginners workshop, over half of the morning is spent with me sharing all of my tips about light, composition and more.
-We spend around an hour in total learning the best settings to use on our cameras and then shooting outside to practise our new skills.
+In the beginner’s workshop, over half of the morning is spent with me sharing all of my tips about light, composition and more.
+We spend around an hour in total learning the best settings to use on our cameras and then shooting outside to practice our new skills.

-My ‘next stage’ workshop is more practicial, with image critiques in the first part of the workshop and then photographing each other in pairs for around 45 mins.
+My ‘next stage’ workshop is more practical, with image critiques in the first part of the workshop and then photographing each other in pairs for around 45 mins.

 You also leave the workshop with homework to do, then you send me 3 images for me to critique.